noodldocs/noodldocs.github.io/modules/cloud-services-user-management/user.md

 # User

-!> Note, this node is part of the _Cloud Services - User Management_ module.
-You need to install that module to be able to use this node.

 Retreive and store user data for the currently logged in user.
 Supports custom data fields for storing application specific data.

 <div class="ndl-images">